ROTH IRAs vs. TRADITIONAL IRAs

 - Can’t contribute if income over a certain amount

-- No guarantee government won’t start taxing in future
+- No guarantee government won’t change the rules and start taxing in future

 - Traditional IRA generally better if taxes end up being lower in retirement